only1nglen/video-playlist-client/README.md

 -   Styling needed
 -   Work on Version 2
 -   Use images as links instead of Urls strings
--   Users can sumbit any string and it will be accepted.
-Howver invalid link will not renver a video.
+-   Users can submit any string and it will be accepted.
+However invalid link will not render a video.
 Video will display but nothing will be played.
-Will have to look into how to make sure valid yotube link wll be accepted.
+Will have to look into how to make sure valid youtube link will be accepted.

 ## Images